-First.
-English should and must be the only medium of instruction in public, private, denominational or other similar schools.

-Second.
-Conversation in public places, on trains and over the telephone should be in the English language.

-Third.
-All public addresses should and must be in the English language.
+- First.
+English should and must be the only medium of instruction in public, private, denominational or other similar schools. - Second.
+Conversation in public places, on trains and over the telephone should be in the English language. - Third.
+All public addresses should and must be in the English language. - Fourth.

-Fourth.
 Let those who cannot speak or understand the English language conduct their religious worship in their homes.

-This course carried out in the spirit of patriotism, though inconvenient to some, will not interfere with their guaranteed constitutional rights and will result in country in battle.
+This course carried out in the spirit of patriotism, though inconvenient to some, will not interfere with their guaranteed constitutional rights and will result in peace and tranquality at home and greatly strengthen the country in battle.
 The blessings of the United States are so great that any inconvenience or sacrifice should willingly be made for their perpetuity.

-Therefore, by virtue of authority in me vested, I, W.L.
-Harding, Governor of the state of Iowa, commend the spirit of tolerance and urge that henceforward the within outlined rules be adhered to by all, that petty differences be avoided and forgotten, and that, united as one people with one purpose and one language, we fight shoulder to shoulder for the good of mankind.
+Therefore, by virtue of authority in me vested, I, W. L. Harding, Governor of the state of Iowa, commend the spirit of tolerance and urge that henceforward the within outlined rules be adhered to by all, that petty differences be avoided and forgotten, and that, united as one people with one purpose and one language, we fight shoulder to shoulder for the good of mankind.

-In testimony whereof, I have hereunto set my hand and cause to be affixed the Great Seal of the State of Iowa.
+IN TESTIMONY WHEREOF, I have hereunto set my hand and caused to be affixed the Great Seal of the State of Iowa.

-Done at Des Moines, this twenty-third day of May, 1918.
+Done at Des Moines, this twentythird day of May, 1918.